 Laminate is a popular flooring choice option for a number of reasons.
-One of the advantages of laminate flooring is that it can be manufactured to effectively mimic hardwood flooring (also called laminate wood flooring), as well as other materials.
-It's also easier to install and maintain than hardwood flooring and less expensive.
+One of the advantages of laminate flooring is that it can be manufactured to effectively mimic hardwood flooring (this type is also called laminate wood flooring), as well as other materials.
+Laminate flooring is also easier to install and maintain than hardwood flooring, and it's less expensive.

-Laminate flooring is second only to ceramic tile for durability, and resists scratches, dents and stains, so it can withstand rough wear from kids and pets.
-It doesn't fade or yellow in sunlight, and it stands up to moisture better than hardwood flooring does, too.
+While not quite as durable as ceramic tile, laminate flooring resists scratches, dents and stains, so it can withstand rough wear from kids and pets.
+It doesn't fade or yellow in sunlight, and it stands up to moisture almost as well as hardwood flooring does, too.
 It's easy to clean, and it can be installed over an existing floor.

 Drawbacks of Laminate Flooring